Sales Funnel Tips and Tricks that Double Your ROI

 - Awareness – The first and most important step in the sales funnel is to make potential consumers aware of your brand and product.
 There are various ways of going about this and fortunately, in the 21st century businesses are not limited to traditional marketing.
 They can use online/digital marketing tactics, too.
 Besides placing advertising in newspapers and magazines and using TV commercials, companies now also use social media marketing (SMM), search engine advertising (SEA), and email marketing.
 There are plenty of avenues to explore when building awareness in potential consumers.
 Depending on the product or service you are promoting, you will need to select which route to go.
 Pursuing all of them simultaneously may not be the wisest choice and could lead to high expenses.
 Know your product and target audience, and place ads accordingly.

 - Interest – After your customers have become aware of your product, they need more convincing to get them into buying your product.
 They are only aware of your product, but are still not convinced that it is the best thing on the market and that they need it.
 After telling them what it is, you need to tell them why they need it.
 This is where quality content plays a crucial role.
 Very good advertisement consists of high quality content that hooks customers into buying something.
 Your job as a company is to educate your leads in order to convert them into prospective buyers.
-You must create desire within your target demographic.
+You must create desire within your target demographic and understand the buyer intent.

 - Evaluation – Before arriving at a final decision, all customers will scope out the playing field and have a look at your competitors’ offers.
 Since consumers are about to spend money on a product, they need time to assess their options.
 They will weigh their options, compare and contrast, and then arrive at a decision.
 Having reviews of your product available to read online will significantly turn the tides in your favor, especially video reviews.
 Testimonials are a proven method of reeling in your customers, since people trust others who have reviewed the product.